 “Yeah, but look at these great activities,” Mr. Frank responded.
 “And all of the materials are included in the kit.”

 “That sure saves us a lot of time and work.
-Let’s use the student activities.
-And wait, do we even need text?”
+Let’s use the student activities and back it up with informative websites.”

 When to Ditch the Textbook Altogether